 The most important thing that makes any landing page effective is that it has a singular topic or purpose.
 You do not want to cram all of your products or services into one page.
 A landing page with topically focused content will show both the reader and search engines that the page has a purpose and is an authority on said topic.

 Here are some other elements that make a landing page effective:

 When each of these elements is properly combined within a page, you are well on your way to digital marketing success!
 The more landing pages your website has, the better your overall SEO and search engine dominance will be.

-If you want more information on what is a landing page and how it will work for your business – drop us a line.
+If you want more information on our digital marketing services in Vancouver, what is a landing page and how it will work for your business – drop us a line.
 We’re always happy to “talk shop”!
 Let us know what your ideal goals are and we will work with your team to create the ideal landing page experience for your company of business.
 Dominating page one of Google and other search engines has never been easier with Think Profits.